dandelional/JingfanLi.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student in Software Engineering at Nankai University, expected to graduate in 2026.
+I am an undergraduate student in [Software Engineering](https://cs.nankai.edu.cn/) at [Nankai University](https://www.nankai.edu.cn/), expected to graduate in 2026.
 My primary research interests lie in Machine Learning, Multimodal Learning, and Large Language Models (LLMs).

 I have strong research skills and engineering expertise, including hands-on experience with deep learning frameworks implementation, experimental design, and system-level programming.
 In the future, I aim to focus on developing efficient and reliable AI systems at the intersection of multimodal representation learning and large model optimization/deployment, addressing key challenges in real-world application scenarios.

+You can find my CV here: [Jingfan Li's Curriculum Vitae](../assets/CV_JingfanLi.pdf).

 > I am actively looking for **PhD opportunities** starting in **Fall 2026**.